1. What is Blockchain?

 Virtual Machine: The virtual machine handles all the tasks that a blockchain undertakes.
 It is part of the node application and provides an environment where instructions can run.

 Consensus Algorithm: The Consensus algorithm is used to set the blockchain rules by which every node can come to a conclusion.
-There are different consensus algorithm used in the blockchain.38.
-What is a Virtual Machine?
-Explain in detail_text]Answer:
+There are different consensus algorithm used in the blockchain.

-Virtual Machine runs as a part of a node computer.
+Answer: Virtual Machine runs as a part of a node computer.
 It is a virtual state of a machine that mimics a real machine.
 It is imaginary and provides certain functionalities in a pre-defined state.
-Virtual machine also works and don’t have to rely on the host computer or machine.
+The virtual machine also works and doesn’t have to rely on the host computer or machine.
 The key point here is abstraction which is used to provide an operating environment for an application or service to work.

 All the blockchain have their virtual machine.
 They are designed and work differently.
-For example, VM used by Bitcoin and Ethereum are different.
-Ethereum virtual machine is also more advanced that of Bitcoin.
+For example, the VM used by Bitcoin and Ethereum is different.
+Ethereum virtual machine is also more advanced than of Bitcoin.
 It can stay on an Ethereum node and interact with smart contracts.

-Healthcare can use blockchain to their advantage.
-Many startups are currently working on a blockchain powered health app that lets patients store their information on the blockchain.
+Answer: Healthcare can use blockchain to their advantage.
+Many startups are currently working on a blockchain-powered health app that lets patients store their information on the blockchain.
 The decentralized nature means that they don’t have to carry documents.
-Healthcare specialist can also take advantage of it as they can access the patient’s data anytime they want.
+Healthcare specialists can also take advantage of it as they can access the patient’s data anytime they want.
 Researchers also benefit from public blockchain where they can access large public data.

 Instructor Led TrainingDuration: 25+ hours